 In the early months of the coronavirus pandemic, a scenario came to pass straight from a science fiction writing prompt.
-The air above the industrial city of Wuhan, China, the first epicenter of the global outbreak, emptied of pollution.
+The air above the industrial city of Wuhan, China, the first epicenter of the global COVID-19 outbreak, emptied of pollution.
 The citywide lockdown stopped daily life, including driving and manufacturing, and people could literally breathe easier.
 Researchers at the University of Birmingham in the UK found that a 63 percent drop in nitrogen dioxide concentrations “may have prevented up to 496 deaths in Wuhan, 3,368 in Hubei province and 10,822 in China as a whole.”

 For a fleeting moment, a population ravaged by a deadly virus caught a glimpse of a climate-changed world—for the better.